akpw/Obj-C-FusionTables/README.md

 @end
 ````

-A simple way to learn about implementing specific delagates is to look at the sample project.
-While obviously it requires some level of the [Fusion Tables API](https://developers.google.com/fusiontables/docs/v1/reference/) knowledge itself, the Objective-C part of it as quite straightforward.
+A simple way to learn more about implementing specific delagates is via looking at the sample project.
+While obviously it requires some level of the [Fusion Tables API](https://developers.google.com/fusiontables/docs/v1/reference/) knowledge, the Objective-C part of it as quite straightforward.
 A quick code sample:

 ````
 // Sample Fusion Table Title